ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 associated with UDP Proxying request streams start with a context ID, see
 {{format}}.

 Context IDs are 62-bit integers (0 to 2<sup>62</sup>-1).
 Context IDs are encoded as variable-length integers, see {{Section 16 of QUIC}}.
 The context ID value of 0 is reserved for UDP payloads, while non-zero values are dynamically allocated: non-zero even-numbered context IDs are client-allocated, and odd-numbered context IDs are server-allocated.
-Implementations will provide a context ID allocation service.
-That service will allow extensions to request a unique context ID that they can subsequently use for their own purposes.
-This means that an HTTP client implementation of the context ID allocation service MUST only provide even-numbered IDs, while a server implementation MUST only provide odd-numbered IDs.
-The context allocation service MUST NOT return the same context ID twice, however it MAY return IDs in any order.
+The context ID namespace is tied to a given HTTP
+request: it is possible for a context ID with the same numeric value to be simultaneously assigned different semantics in distinct requests, potentially with different semantics.
+Context IDs must not be re-allocated within a given HTTP namespace but MAY be allocated in any order.
 Once allocated, any context ID can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.
-Additionally, note that the context ID namespace is tied to a given HTTP request: it is possible for a context ID with the same numeric value to be simultaneously assigned different semantics in distinct requests, potentially with different semantics.
+[Optional: Implementations are responsible for arbitrating requests for context IDs from multiple extensions.]

 Registration is the action by which an endpoint informs its peer of the semantics and format of a given context ID.
 This document does not define how